ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * nukkoro2.inf spawn positions for every level
 * P2 sound listener fixed (related to GameMode byte)

 ## Problems (Not sure if will fix)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5.
-* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn once.
-On death, they will not respawn for the level (Side effect of current layout objects load patch)
+* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn if P1 sees them first (or is in-range).
+(Side effect of current layout objects load patch)